-To demonstrate the practical utility of our theory, we apply it to real biological systems, and find that reflection symmetry appears naturally in networks that have evolved to support long dynamical cycles, whereas forbidden motifs decrement the length of dynamical cycles.
-Further, we detect reflection symmetry in real continuous-valued scRNA-seq data of gene expression in cancer cells that is predictive of drug resistance, despite the fact that the full dynamical process underlying the system's evolution remains unknown.
-Collectively, our findings serve to demonstrate how dynamical symmetries explain the observed complexity of biological systems.
+To demonstrate the practical utility of our finding, we apply it to real biological systems and find that reflection symmetry appears naturally in networks that have evolved to support long dynamical cycles, whereas suppressed motifs decrement the length of dynamical cycles.
+Our findings demonstrate how dynamical symmetries play a crucial role in the observed complexity of biological systems.